kseniya7991/fur-shader/readme.md

 # Fur (grass shader)

-Fur (grass) shader based on [gcolmnt](https://github.com/gcolmnt/Vmachine) grass shader :heart:.
+Fur (grass) shader based on [gcolmnt](https://github.com/gcolmnt/Vmachine) grass shader :heart:\
-I added more verticies for smoother blades, height of blades and variation of it, wave size, and "blow" effect by mouse.
+I added more verticies for smoother blades, height of blades and variation of it, wave size, and "blow" effect by mouse.\
 You can tweak almost all of these settings.

 ## Screenshots